 - Islamic law (per the Qur'an) does allow for multiple wivesbut only up to four, and with the precaution that the husband must be able to care for them all.
 By such law alone Kiram could not legally have eight wives anyway, let alone propose to more.

-- Welcoming Song: "Welcome, Americanos", sung by all the Tausug ("people of Sulu").
+- Welcoming Song: "Welcome, Americanos", sung by all the Tausug or Suludnon ("people of Sulu").

 - White Man's Burden: Naturally, the Americans are masters of this trope, since the Trope Namer poem by Rudyard Kipling was dedicated to their colonial sojourns into the Philippines, including Sulu.
 In the play they go so far as to provide schoolteachers from Boston to educate the "uncivilised" natives.
 Truth in Television.

 - Widow's Weeds: The presumptive, male version in Ki-Ram himself, who dons black when the insurance salesman Jones convinces him he's about to diein as little as fifteen minutesas a possible consequence of "assimilation".

 - Windbag Politician: Politicians get a lot of drumming in this play, though no American ones are depicted.
 Ki-Ram is essentially told he might "devolve" into one of these upon becoming Governor and adopting American ways.